-In each of our English classes, we strive to prepare our students for real world experiences using activities which foster collaboration, creativity, and critical thinking skills.
-Technology is regularly integrated into daily lessons to help foster our students’ successes.
+In each of our English classes, we strive to prepare our students for real-world experiences using activities that foster collaboration, creativity, and critical thinking skills.
+Technology is regularly integrated into daily lessons to help foster our students’ success.
 Our goal is for our students to be challenged on a daily basis.
 However, we continue to meet individual needs by working with each student “where they are” in the learning process.

-We believe reading and writing should be taught together as one, and students should recognize the relationship between reading/writing/speaking.
-This relationship of skills will be used not only in the student’s current environment, but also in higher education as well as in the real world.
+We believe reading and writing should be taught together, and students should recognize the relationship between reading/writing/speaking.
+This relationship of skills will be used not only in the student’s current environment but also in higher education as well as in the real world.
 Our role is to help each student succeed as they continue through his/her life choices.

 - Reading a variety of fictional and non-fictional selections

 - Writing in a variety of forms (creative, persuasive, narrative, expository, descriptive, and poetic)

 - Listening and responding to a variety of audiences

 - Increasing speaking and vocabulary skills

 - Usage of English grammar with an emphasis on the elimination of mechanical, usage, spelling, and organizational errors in writing